-For strength or recovery, these are the best exercise balls for 2024…
+For strength, mobility or recovery sessions, these are the best exercise balls for home workouts in 2024.

 Used right, exercise balls are excellent tools for core training and mobility exercises, plus a variety of bodyweight or weighted workout routines either at the home or in the gym.
 Most are portable, lightweight and easy to inflate, so you can transform your living room into a budget gym in no time.